Global Goals - An Interconnected Agenda

 To succeed in reaching the Global Goals by 2030, all Goals must be achieved together.
 The Goals are indivisible, highly integrated and entangled in each other.
 To put it simply: it’s all connected.

 The Stockholm Environment Institute (SEI) wanted to address the questions of how the Global Goals relate to each other and how we can work to reach them in the most effective way by investigating the connections and interactions between the Goals and the 169 targets.
-This study could make it easier for governments, organizations, businesses and citizens to understand how the targets work together and help different stakeholders prioritize their actions and contribute to reaching the Goals in the best possible way.
+This study makes it easier for governments, organizations, businesses and citizens to understand how the targets work together as well as help different stakeholders prioritize their actions and contribute to reaching the Goals in the best possible way.

 In 2018 the SEI approached us and asked, how do we articulate these interactions so that they can be easier to understand and engage in?
 Together, we decided to develop a visual language that elegantly and effectively clarifies these interactions.

-During the course of 2018, we worked closely with SEI to create a visual language that can show the connections and interactions between the 169 targets.
-To say the least, this proved a far from straight-forward design process.
+During the course of 2018, we worked closely with SEI to create a visual language demonstrates the connections and interactions between the 169 targets.
+To say the least, the design process was far from straight-forward.

 The project can support the work of governments and organizations in terms of how - and in what order - to best prioritize the allocation of funds and resources.
 It enables businesses to find partnerships and co-operations and it makes it easier for everyone to understand how the Global Goals are integrated and indivisible.